myersm0/CIFTI.jl/README.md

 The `CIFTI.load` function supplied here should work for any of the common CIFTI filetypes (dtseries, dscalar, ptseries, dconn, etc).
 If you have a CIFTI filetype that's not supported, please send me a sample (anonymized, of course, and containing only synthetic data) and I'll add support for it.

+## Performance
+Due to the row major of

 ## Installation
 Within Julia:
 ```